mjk/uber-rush/README.md

  4. some more steps
  5. `npm install @mjk/uber-rush`

-When using the sandbox, updated delivery statuses must be simulated by you directly, by calling `delivery.updateStatus(<new-delivery-status>);`.
+When using the sandbox, updated delivery statuses may either be simulated by you directly, by calling `delivery.updateStatus(<new-delivery-status>);`, or automatically by using the `simulate` truthy configuration parameter.
+If `simulate` is a number, it will be used as the interval in milliseconds between order status updates.

-You must call each status in order.
+You must call each status in proper order.

 ## API reference